Sector Rotation Strategies - A Free Sector Rotation Strategy

 Beating the Market

 One goal of almost every investor who is actively managing their portfolio is to outperform the major market averages.
 Otherwise, a simple buy and hold strategy with index funds can get you to the same performance as the markets.
 This becomes a more attractive goal if the market has been dismal.
-At the moment we are in an upswing, but we all know that cannot last.
+Currently we are continueing the upswing ride, but we all know that cannot last forever.
 For the seven years ending in December 2012, the S&P 500 averaged just a tad above 2% a year, up from the previous 7 years average of 1 percent.